ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 ![Win\_Chocolatey Job Output](images/8-chocolatey-run-win_chocolatey-result.png)

 We see that the output reports a CHANGED status to indicate that `git` was installed.
 The results also shows a warning that the Chocolatey client was missing from the system, so it was installed as a part of this task run.
 Future tasks that use the `win_chocolatey` module should now detect the client and use it without the need to install anything.
-To verify, re-run the job by clicking on the rocket icon in the **DETAILS** section, the output now should not have a warning, and will also not report any changes, but instead a SUCCESS status as the `win_chocolatey` module (like most Ansible modules) is idempotent (the run will also take less time because as the previous run installed 2 packages, this run installs none).
+To verify, re-run the job by clicking on the rocketship icon in the **Output** section, the output now should not have a warning, and will also not report any changes, but instead a SUCCESS status as the `win_chocolatey` module (like most Ansible modules) is idempotent (the run will also take less time because as the previous run installed 2 packages, this run installs none).

 ![Win\_Chocolatey re run Job Output](images/8-chocolatey-rerun-win_chocolatey-result.png)